 We will also use your personal data to check your identity if you get in touch with us or when we call you.

 We may monitor and record calls for monitoring and training purposes and to improve the services we offer.

 We use your information in this way in our legitimate interest, in order to prevent fraud and to improve the services we provide to you.

 Credit checking, verifying your identity and preventing fraud and money laundering

-We will use certain personal data you have provided to us in order to confirm your identity and to prevent fraud and money laundering, and to carry out a credit check on you by searching at credit reference agencies who will supply us with credit information about you.
-More details about these checks are set out below.
+We will use certain personal data you have provided to us in order to confirm your identity and to prevent fraud and money laundering, and to carry out a credit check on you by searching at credit reference agencies who will supply us with credit information about you If, for any reason, you do not provide this information we will not be able to proceed with credit reference and fraud prevention checks and, subsequently will not be able to fulfil your application and we will not be able to enter into the employment agreement with you.
+Further details about these checks are provided below.

 When we use your personal data for these purposes we do so on the basis that we have a legitimate interest in assessing your application, preventing fraud and money laundering, and to verify identity, in order to protect our business and to comply with laws that apply to us.
 Such processing is also a contractual requirement of the services you have requested, and we will not be able to process your application without undertaking these checks.